Emergence of Social Norms in Generative Agent Societies: Principles and Architecture

 How can we empower generative MASs with the capability to foster social norm emergence?
 We argue that the key is to instigate an emergent process---generative agents, starting with initially only a few adopting certain standards of behavior, influence others and propagate these standards, ultimately resulting in widespread acceptance and adherence of these standards across the system.
-Recent work has shown that generative MASs can reproduce believable social behaviors (such as spreading invitations to a party and asking each other out) \cite{Park2023GenerativeAgents}, achieve multi-agent cooperation surpassing conventional methods \cite{zhang2024building,chen2024agentverse}, and collaboratively solve complex tasks (such as automatic code generation) \cite{li2023camel,hong2023metagpt}.
+Recent work has shown that generative MASs can reproduce believable social behaviors (such as spreading invitations to a party) \cite{Park2023GenerativeAgents}, achieve multi-agent cooperation surpassing conventional methods \cite{zhang2024building}, and collaboratively solve complex tasks (such as automatic code generation) \cite{hong2023metagpt}.
 While these systems have demonstrated the potential of leveraging LLMs in MAS research, the emergence of social norms remains largely unaddressed in existing studies, primarily because they typically focused on fully cooperative tasks---where agents' values, preferences, or objectives align, thereby generally preventing social conflicts and voiding the need for social norms.

 Fortunately, the extensive and multidisciplinary literature on social norm emergence can offer a wealth of resources for inspiration.
-That said, those studies cannot provide a direct solution for two reasons.
+For example, some studies may focus on norm representation \cite{dignum1999autonomous,aagotnes2009temporal}, some may delve into norm compliance and enforcement~\cite{modgil2009framework,villatoro2011dynamic,mahmoud2015establishing,tzeng2024norm}, and others may explore norm learning \cite{sen2007emergence,beheshti2015cognitive,hu2017achieving,hu2019big}.
+That said, these studies cannot provide a direct solution for two key reasons.
 First, historically, they have not been able to harness the strength of LLMs.
-Second, those studies often focused on just one or two aspects of the emergent process,\footnote{Similar arguments were made in surveys \cite{savarimuthu2009social,haynes2017engineering}.
-For example, Savarimuthu and Cranefield \cite{savarimuthu2011norm} proposed the concept of norm life cycle and categorized existing studies into usually one phase of the cycle.} and a tangible implementation that integrates various aspects has been missing; for example, while some studies may focus on norm representation \cite{dignum1999autonomous,aagotnes2009temporal}, others may delve into norm compliance and enforcement~\cite{modgil2009framework,villatoro2011dynamic,mahmoud2015establishing}, or explore norm learning \cite{sen2007emergence,beheshti2015cognitive,hu2017achieving,hu2019big}.
+Second, they typically focused on isolated aspects of the emergent process, consequently leaving the tangible implementation that integrates various aspects as an open problem \cite{savarimuthu2011norm,haynes2017engineering}.